department-of-veterans-affairs/va-digital-service-handbook/_pages/service-design/beta.md

 title: Beta
 description: Beta is about incrementally building (and testing along the way) the MVP user stories and features you've identified, so you can launch the first working version of your service at the end of the beta phase.
 #
-# Edit the research-guide content in /data/beta.yml
+# Edit the beta content below AND in /data/beta.yml
 #
 # Don't edit items below - they control the page layout
 #